“The purpose in the heart of a man is like deep water, but a man of good sense will get it out.” (Proverbs 20:5 BBE)

 God said, “Everyone who is called by My name, Whom I have created for My glory; I have formed him, yes, I have made him.”
 (Isa.
 43:7 NKJV).

 “This people I have formed for Myself; They shall declare My praise.”
 (Isa.
 43:21 NKJV).

-Beloved, stop living a purposeless life; seek out and find God-ordained purpose for your life and begin to live your life on purpose, with purpose, and for purpose.
+Beloved, stop living a purposeless life.
+Seek out and find God-ordained purpose for your life and begin to live your life on purpose, with purpose, and for His purpose.

-Prayer: My Dear Heavenly Father, thank You for planning a unique purpose for me and for designing me uniquely according to Your unique purpose for my life.
-I shall not die without discovering and fulfilling Your divine and unique purpose for my life, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for planning a unique purpose for me and designing me uniquely according to Your particular purpose for my life.
+I shall not die without discovering and fulfilling Your divine and unique purpose for my life in Jesus’ name.
 Amen.